teticio/openai-proxy/README.md

 ## Usage

-In order to use the proxy in your Python code, provided you have the appropriate IAM permissions, you can run:
+In order to use the proxy in your Python code, provided you have the appropriate IAM permissions, include

 ```python
 import openai_wrapi as openai